In this week's lesson, we discuss how to overcome scarcity thinking — an excessive focus on what you lack that takes away from you have.

 So by now, as an adult, you probably believe that there's only so much to go around and one person's gain is another's loss.

-This belief fuels scarcity thinking.
+This belief is the basis of scarcity thinking.

 Despite what you've been taught, operating under the belief that everything in life is limited (be it money, time, or relationships) actually causes you to mismanage your resources.